 Fishing Devilbend Reservoir

+It’s also an amazing trout fishery with 250,000 trout stacked here since 2010.
+In 2012, they released 125 brown trout with an average size of 1.8 kilos.
+We have also caught some huge redfin in this system.
+The biggest I have caught here was 48cm on a 2.5″ paddletail; however, I have seen bigger ones caught here.
+Making this a great location to target a trophy-sized trout or perch.
+With picnic grounds, it’s an excellent spot for fishing with the family.
+When bait fishing at Devilbend reservoir a good option is to use live earthworms or scrub worms on a size 6 or 8 bait keeper hook with a running sinker rig.
+You can also have success using crickets, power bait, yabbies or mud eyes with a small hook suspended from a float.
 Devil Bend Reservoir is a great location for flicking lures.
 Surface lures such as small bent minnows and poppers are a great option when targeting estuary perch.
-We also like using spinners and soft plastics in this area which will allow you to target all the species at once.
-This is a great way by land or kayak of catching a prized redfin or trout.
+We also enjoy using spinners and soft plastics in this area, which allows you to target all the species at once.
+This is a great way, whether by land or kayak, to catch a prized redfin or trout.
 Click here to see our guide on the best lures and soft plastics to use when targeting Redfin.

-When targeting freshwater species such as trout, redfin and estuary perch we recommend fishing with a light rod.
+When targeting freshwater species such as trout, redfin and estuary perch, we recommend fishing with a light rod.
 This will make the experience more enjoyable whilst improving your catch rates.
-We suggest a 1-3 or 2-4 kilo capacity fishing rod.
-Coupled with a 2000, 2500 or 3000 size reel.
-Spooled with braid between 4-8 pound finished with a rod length of a quality fluorocarbon leader.
+We suggest a 1-3, 2-4 or 2-5 kilo capacity fishing rod.
+Coupled with a 2000 or 2500 size reel.
+Spooled with braid between 4-8 pounds, finished with a rod length of a quality fluorocarbon leader.
+You can fish a tad heavier here if you’re targeting big EPs and Trout.
+This is also a terrific spot for the fly fishermen who can drift nymph flies with great success for trout.
+Any time of day, though some fish will be more active at Dawn and Dusk

-Recommended baits Devilbend Reservoir
+Recommended baits for Devilbend Reservoir

 - Powerbait